 Estia (Victoria) was formed in 2005.
 Today Estia Health (EHE) is one of the largest residential aged care providers in Australia with 68 homes, 6,046 beds and more than 7,000 employees across Victoria, South Australia, New South Wales and Queensland.

 Its recent and rapid growth story is based upon the consolidation in July 2014 of three residential aged care businesses, each with strong reputations, modern facilities and experienced management.

 Estia aims to provide its customers with the highest standards of aged care services in an innovative, supportive and caring environment.

 Estia has an experienced executive and management team, underpinned with a committed and skilled workforce.
-Estia’s operational efficiency to deliver results is via its corporate centre in Melbourne, supporting regional networks of homes across Australia and utilising state of the art clinical care, financial and people systems to ensure that it serves higher and more complex care services as demand for these increases.
+Estia’s operational efficiency to deliver results is via its corporate centres in Melbourne and Sydney, supporting regional networks of homes across Australia and utilising state of the art clinical care, financial and people systems to ensure that it serves higher and more complex care services as demand for these increases.

 Dr. Gary Weiss, AM